Skip to main content

 Materials

-For this lab you will only need your device, an internet connection, and the virtual tour YouTube video.
+For this lab you will need your device, an internet connection, and the virtual tour YouTube video.

 Introduction

 In this virtual tour of the Cimarron National Grassland we explore an area that was in the heart of the Dust Bowl.
-The 108,000 acres of the Cimarron National Grassland were restored to grasslands in order to conserve the vulnerable soils and prevent wind erosion after decades of use for wheat production up until the 1930s.
+The 108,000 acres of the Cimarron National Grassland were restored to grasslands to conserve the vulnerable soils and prevent wind erosion after decades of use for wheat production up until the 1930s.
 USDA Forest Service Ranger, Jeff Outhier guides Tom Roth, retired USDA-NRCS State Agronomist (Kansas), and Colby Moorberg, Associate Professor of Soil Science at Kansas State University on this tour of the grasslands.

 Virtual Tour Video